jimliddle/Neon-Fit-Runner-Game/README.md

-# 🏃‍♂️ CyberJogger Endless Runner HTML Game
+# 🏃‍♂️ CNeon Fit Endless Runner HTML Game

 An App I created for nieces and nephews.

-Cyberjogger is a high-intensity, 3D synthwave endless runner built entirely in a single HTML file.
+Neon Fit is a high-intensity, 3D synthwave endless runner built entirely in a single HTML file.
 Dodge neon obstacles, collect energy cores, and survive the accelerating cyber-grid!

 As you progress, the game tracks simulated fitness metrics (Calories and Heart Rate) and ramps up the difficulty with dynamic zones and moving targets.
 Can you handle the Overdrive zone?